kpgx/localMovieOrganizer/README.md

 movie_organizer
 ===============

-Search through a movie directory &amp; retrieve data corresponding to, from a movie db Still going through the phase 1
+Search through a movie directory &amp; retrieve data corresponding to, from a movie db&\n;
+ Still going through the phase 1
  Goal - search through a directory and retreive movie names